Once 'every person's store' in Enid, JCPenney to close for good Sunday

 Those seeking more unemployment assistance and information on the WOWDB’s partner programs — such as the state’s Department of Rehabilitation, Employment Security Commission or the Workforce Innovation and Opportunity Act’s Title 1 — can contact Porter’s office at (580) 256-8553, or the local workforce office in CDSA’s downtown Non-Profit Center at (580) 234-0643.

-The WOWDB’s next job fair in Enid, a drive-through “Trunk or Treat” event, will be held 1-3 p.m.
+The WOWDB’s next job fair in Enid, a drive-through “Trunk or Treat” event, will be 1-3 p.m.
 Oct.
-28 in Oakwood Mall’s parking lot.
+28, 2020, in Oakwood Mall’s parking lot.
 Attendees also will receive bags with job openings, business coupons and partner program resources.

 Commented